feleck/terraform-beginner-bootcamp-2023/journal/week0.md

 #### AWS Provider Authentication and Configuration

-- Not recommended: directly inside a block. (would be comitted to VCS)
+- Not recommended: directly inside a block. (would be committed to VCS)
 - Using env variables

 ### Issues with Terraform Cloud and Gitpod Workspace